kubedb/docs/docs/guides/mongodb/upgrading/replicaset.md

 # Upgrade version of MongoDB ReplicaSet

-This guide will show you how to use `KubeDB` Enterprise operator to upgrade the version of `MongoDB` ReplicaSet.
+This guide will show you how to use `KubeDB` Ops-manager operator to upgrade the version of `MongoDB` ReplicaSet.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the `kubectl` command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

-- Install `KubeDB` Community and Enterprise operator in your cluster following the steps [here](/docs/setup/README.md).
+- Install `KubeDB` Provisioner and Ops-manager operator in your cluster following the steps [here](/docs/setup/README.md).

 - You should be familiar with the following `KubeDB` concepts:
   - [MongoDB](/docs/guides/mongodb/concepts/mongodb.md)